.png)

 This approach involves historical analysis and comparing it to current data.
 If there are significant differences between projected and actual figures, it might indicate an issue.

-Ahead of diving into your reconciliation, first double check that prior periods were properly reconciled.
+Ahead of diving into your reconciliation, double check that prior periods were properly reconciled.
 You’ll want to confirm that the beginning balance of the current month’s report matches with the ending balance of the prior month’s report.

 If using Numeric, you’ll be automatically notified when an account that was previously reconciled no longer ties out automatically with prior period balance monitoring.

-If they match, green flag to continue.
+If they match, you’ve got a green flag to continue.

-Otherwise, you’ll need to reconcile prior periods before jumping into the current month.
+If they don’t, you’ll need to reconcile prior periods before jumping into the current month.

-Most reconciliations involve checking some supporting schedule against the general ledger.
 Pull your trial balance for the account and compare against totals in workpapers.
 If the totals tie out, then you can assume that all the underlying entries also align.
 If they don’t, you’ll have to look to see where discrepancies lie.

 If using Numeric for account reconciliation, your GL balance and workpaper total will automatically be pulled in, no need to download trial balances.
 Then you can drill directly into transactions to pinpoint any discrepancies.

 Lastly, see that all prior steps have been thoroughly completed.
+Double check your findings before signing off.

 Bank account reconciliation is crucial for detecting errors, unauthorized transactions, or discrepancies in cash balances, thereby ensuring the accuracy of financial reporting and maintaining the integrity of the company's financial records.

-Not every account in your chart of accounts is going to need frequent vetting – if your business has few fixed asset transactions, then you’d probably be fine leaving fixed asset reconciliation to just month-end or automating preparation of the recon all together with Numeric.
-Cash accounts, on the other hand, almost necessitate a daily reconciliation.
+If your business has few fixed asset transactions, for example, then you’d probably be fine leaving fixed asset reconciliation to just month-end or automating preparation of the recon all together with Numeric.

 High-priority accounts usually either have the highest volume of transactions, take the most time to reconcile at month-end, or have the greatest impact on the company’s bottom line.